 Allison Hughes is a singer, director and teacher based in College Park, MD.

-She is the music director for the College Park Chorale, an adult community chorus, and co-directs the Children's Choir at Paint Branch Unitarian Universalist Church.
+Currently, she is the music director for the College Park Chorale, an adult community chorus.
 She directs staged productions of youth and adult community musical theater, and Allison also leads the fun and unusual (un)choir, a pop-up community sing.
+She is a member of the folk/americana band Paint Branch Creek, and maintains a teaching studio in College Park, MD.

 Ms. Hughes has presented solo and duet recitals in the DC area as well as in Orlando, FL.
 This June, she presented a program featuring composers from the DC area. on the Music at Paint Branch series.
 Other solo performances include the premier of Across the Wide, Songs of Farewell, a song cycle by Gabriel Ruiz-Bernal, Schubert’s Mass in E flat for the Heart of the City Concert Series in Orlando, FL and Schubert’s Auf dem Strom with Joseph Lee Thomas, French Horn.
 She has performed several times in the Southwest Chamber Players recital series in Washington, DC, presenting sections of Brahms Lieder, Mahler Lieder and arias.